birkin/parse_ocr_tracker/README.md

     - see if there's a corresponding ingestion-complete json file
     - open that file if it exists and grab the pid
     - saved it to a storage-array

 - if the len of the storage-array is 100 things, append the data to a csv file

+- maybe output another summary.json file to the output-dir.

 ---